-Every year I spend a week on Sanibel Island, lounging on the beach with my toes in the water and reading something fun and light.
-And every year, my first stop is my favorite bookstore on the island, The Sanibel Island Bookshop.
-It’s as if the buyer went through my pinterest board, stocking up on all of the books I want to read.
-I pass by the shelves muttering, “I want to read that one.
+Every year, I spend a week on Sanibel Island, lounging on the beach with my toes in the water and reading something fun and light.
+And every year, my first stop is my favorite bookstore on the island: The Sanibel Island Bookshop.
+I have a sneaking suspicion that the owner browses my pinterest board and stocks up on all of the books I want to read.
+I pass by the shelves pointing and muttering, “I want to read that one.
 And that one.
 And that one.”

-The story is about Marcus Goldman, a one hit wonder of an author struggling to begin his second book.
-Having a bad case of writer’s block, Goldman reconnects with his college mentor and famous writer, Harry Quebert.
-Soon after they get back in touch the body of Nola Kellergan, a teenage girl, is found and Quebert is the prime suspect?
+Marcus Goldman, a one hit wonder of an author, is struggling to begin his second novel.
+Plagued with a debilitating case of writer’s block, Goldman reached out to his college mentor and famous writer, Harry Quebert.
+Soon after the two reconnect, the body of a teenage girl is found.
+And the prime suspect?
 Harry Quebert.
 And Goldman’s writer’s block?
 Gone!
 Conveniently for Goldman, a killer story has just landed in his lap as he attempts to prove the innocence of his mentor.

-Going into this book I had never read a well written mystery novel.
-And after finishing I can say I still have yet to read one.
-I know that when it comes to mysteries I need to focus on the story and forget the writing, but I seem to find that impossible when cornball dialogue and language is thrown at me on every page.
+Going into this book, I had never read a well written mystery novel.
+After finishing, I can say I still have yet to read one.
+I know the pleasure of a mystery novel is in the unraveling of the story, and I try to stay focused on that.
+But it’s hard to dodge the cornball language hurled at me on every page.
 And why should I have to settle?
-Why can’t I have a good mysterious thriller that also happens to be well written?
+Why can’t I have a good thriller that also happens to be well written?

-Trying to ignore every time I gagged and rolled my eyes, I can say that I breezed through the novel, eager to read to the end and find out what happened to Nola.
-By the end of the book you’ll have assumed just about every person living in the small New Hampshire town is a suspect at one point or another.
-From the beginning of the book Dicker intentionally leads you astray and hands you clues, which are continually being proved false until the end of the book.
+Ignoring the pauses I took to gag and roll my eyes, I will say that I breezed through the novel, eager to read to the end and find out what happened to the unfortunate teenage girl.
+By the end of the book, I had pointed my accusing finger at just about every person living in the small, New Hampshire town.
+From the outset, the author led me astray and handed me clues, which I eagerly grabbed at, only to continually find myself misled again and again, right up to the end of the book.

 Do I think this book deserves the hype that it’s gotten this summer?
 No. But it was a pretty perfect, mindless beach read, so it served its purpose admirably.